DworkinLab/DworkinLab.github.io/people.md

 ---

+**Please note: The lab is currently not accepting new graduate students in the 2026/2027 year.**

 ## Current people in the lab

 **Ian Dworkin:** I am a professor in the Department of Biology <a href= "https://www.biology.mcmaster.ca/ "> at McMaster University </a>.
 I was previously a professor in the [Department of Integrative Biology](https://integrativebiology.natsci.msu.edu) at Michigan State University before moving back home to Canada.
 When not doing the science thing, I do the dad thing.
 In the few spare moments, I also do nerdy things (movies, video games, cooking, hiking).
 Favourite cheese is a really good Oka.
 Also old cheddar.
 And Jarslberg.
 Ok, I just really like cheese.
 Please contact me at dworkin "AT" mcmaster "DOT" ca.